jackw01/liora/README.md

   description: 'description',

   // Array of argument names: follow the provided format
+	// If the command is called by a user with too *few* arguments, an error message will be sent
+	// to the channel it was called from and execute() will not be called.
   argumentNames: ['<requiredArgument>', '<optionalArgument>?'],

   // Permission level: 'all' for all users, 'owner' for owner, 'manager' or anything else for a group
+	// There is no need for checking permissions inside of your command, the bot does this for you.
   permissionLevel: 'all',

   // Array of default aliases (alternate ways of running this command)